 Star Trek Into Darkness (2013) Director: J.J.
 Abrams

-In the year 2259 we find the crew of the Enterprise conducting business on a remote planet called Nibiru inhabited by primitive natives butt they discover Nibirians are about to be destroyed by a volcanic eruption.
-Kirk decides to violate the “Prime Directive” by exposing their advanced technology to an alien civilization, thereby preventing it from evolving organically in order to save them from annihilation.
+In the year 2259 we find the crew of the Enterprise conducting business on a remote planet called Nibiru inhabited by primitive native “Nibirians” but the Nibirians are about to be destroyed by a massive volcanic eruption.
+Kirk decides to violate the “Prime Directive” by exposing this primitive civilization to advanced technology, thereby preventing it from evolving organically but also saving it from annihilation.
 Kirk and McCoy run through the blood-red jungle in order to distract the aliens while Spock is lowered into the volcano to detonate a cold fusion device and prevent eruption.
+Spock is saved at the last moment.

-Back on Earth, Kirk is demoted for violating the “Prime Directive” and Spock is transferred to another ship, meanwhile a Starfleet Commander named John Harrison has gone rogue, attacking and killing Admiral Pike and then fleeing to the planet Kronos, home-world of the Klingons.
+Back on Earth, Kirk is demoted for violating the “Prime Directive” and Spock is transferred to another ship (the “Bradbury” –perhaps a nod to Ray Bradbury?), meanwhile a Starfleet Commander named John Harrison has gone rogue, launching a terrorist attack, killing Admiral Pike and then fleeing to the planet Kronos, home-world of the Klingons.
 Kirk and Spock are reinstated on the Enterprise with orders to kill Harrison via a collection of 72 long range torpedoes.
 “Scotty” objects to the presence of strange torpedoes on the ship and he promptly resigns when overruled and Chekov replaces him.

 When the Enterprise crew arrives on Kronos, Kirk and crew are immediately attacked by Klingons but they are saved by Commander Harrison who then surrenders himself to the Enterprise when he learns of the torpedoes.
 He asks the crew to open the torpedoes revealing a collection of cryogenically frozen humans.
 Harrison is then imprisoned and reveals himself to be none other than Khan Noonien Singh, or simply “Khan,” Kirk’s infamous nemesis in the original series.
 Khan is a genetically engineered superhuman who was recently awoken from chryo-sleep in order to develop advanced weaponry.